 Initial thoughts on invoicing expenses to your client

 When you raise an invoice through your contractor limited company, what’s the correct routine for charging expenses back to your client?
 What’s more, how do you show the recharge of expenses cost on your contractor invoice?
 To sum up, the correct way to show your recharged costs is a common confusion among many UK contractors.
 Therefore, we’ll look into how to work out the invoice recharge amount later on.

-As a contractor, you’ll likely be VAT registered.
+As a contractor, you’ll likely register for VAT when you first start your company.
 Therefore, as part of your work, you’ll issue VAT invoices to your customers or clients.
 When you incur costs as part of your work, some of these will be billed to you including VAT.
 Therefore, as part of the invoice routine we should also ensure the recharge of costs and the VAT calculations upon these which you show on your invoice are correct.
 Therefore, such costs and an expense recharge could include:

 - Your IT contractor expenses incurred when you carried out your work.
 For example, you may incur a contractor trip charge each time you travel to your worksites and have invoices or an invoice for travel expenses.
 What’s more, you may drive to your work site and incur business mileage.
 On the other hand, you may travel by train or taxi to a work location and have a travel expense invoice or receipt in respect of this.